-Corruption Policy (" Policy ") issued by MEASAT Global Berhad (" Company "), a copy of which is [available on the Company's intranet OR provided to me by the [Company Secretarial Department / Human Resources Department ].
-I acknowledge that the Company takes a zero tolerance approach to bribery and corruption.
-I will abide by the requirements and provisions set out in the Policy and the applicable anti-bribery and corruption laws, and any related policies as may be issued by the Company at all times, as part of my terms of appointment/employment with the Company.
-I acknowledge and agree that a breach of the Policy and/or the applicable anti-bribery and corruption laws: (a) may be treated as a disciplinary matter and the Company may take appropriate disciplinary action including termination of my [appointment/employment ]; (b) may be reported by the Company to the police and other relevant authorities, and I may face prosecution, criminal proceedings, fines or imprisonment, and (c) may result in the Company taking any other remedial action as the Company deems appropriate, including the active pursuit of recovery of loss or damages suffered by the Company. ., Name: Position: [End of Appendix A]
+I,, hereby declare that I have read and understood the Anti-Bribery and Corruption Policy (" Policy ") issued by MEASAT Global Berhad (" Company "), a copy of which is [available on the Company's intranet OR provided to me by the [Company Secretarial Department Human Resources Department 1]. by the laws, a wledge that the Company takes a zero tolerance approach to bribery and corruption.
+I will abide requirements and provisions set out in the Policy and the applicable anti-bribery and corruption nd any related policies as may be issued by the Company at all times, as part of my terms of tment/employment 2 with the Company.
+I ackno laws: wledge and agree that a breach of the Policy and/or the applicable anti-bribery and corruption (a) may be treated as a disciplinary matter and the Company may take appropriate disciplinary action including termination of my appointment/employment 3 ; (b) may be reported by the Company to the police and other relevant authorities, and I may face prosecution, criminal proceedings, fines or imprisonment, and (c) may result in the Company taking any other remedial action as the Company deems appropriate, including the active pursuit of recovery of loss or damages suffered by the Company.
+Name: Positio n: [End of Appendix A]

-&lt;sup>1 To delete as appropriate
+1 To delete as appropriate

-&lt;sup>2 To delete as appropriate To delete as appropriate
+2 To delete as appropriate3 To delete as appropriate